SHWotever/FakeCH340DriverFixer/README.md

 ## Requirements

-- Have one or more CH340 chips actually plugged to the computer
+- Have one or more CH340 chips actually plugged into the computer
 - Make sure to close any application using a CH340G serial port
 - Administrator privileges
 - Windows driver update enabled